williamblair/cppmatrix/Readme.md

 	http://invisible-island.net/ncurses/

 Under the MinGW Port section.
+I've also included a copy of the MinGW library in the windows folder, too.

 I was able to compile cppmatrix in both CMD and msys, so it shouldn't matter which one you use; cygwin should (I'm assuming) work too.